onzfonz/comp227/src/content/1/en/part1a.md

 Unfortunately, the entire application is in the same component.
 Refactor the code so that it consists of three new components: `Header`, `Content`, and `Total`.
 All data still resides in the `App` component, which passes the necessary data to each component using `props`.
-`Header` takes care of rendering the name of the course, `Content` renders the parts and their number of exercises and `Total` renders the total number of exercises.
+`Header` takes care of rendering the name of the company, `Content` renders the handhelds and their number of games and `Total` renders the total number of games.

 Define the new components in *App.jsx*.